Lake Nyos disaster: Effects on survivors

-Degassing
+Mitigation efforts

 The scale of the disaster led to studies on how a recurrence could be prevented.
 Several researchers proposed the installation of degassing columns from rafts in the middle of the lake.
 The principle is to slowly vent the by lifting heavily saturated water from the bottom of the lake through a pipe, initially by using a pump, but only until the release of gas inside the pipe naturally lifts the column of effervescing water, making the process self-sustaining.

 Starting from 1995, feasibility studies were successfully conducted, and the first permanent degassing pipe was installed at the lake in 2001.
 Two additional pipes were installed in 2011.
 In 2019 it was determined that the degassing had reached an essentially steady state and that a single one of the installed pipes would be able to self-sustain the degassing process into the future, indefinitely maintaining the at a safe level, without any need for external power.

 Similar danger suspected at Lake Kivu

-Following the Lake Nyos disaster, scientists investigated other African lakes to see if a similar phenomenon could happen elsewhere.
+Following the Lake Nyos disaster, geoscientists investigated other African lakes to see if a similar phenomenon could happen elsewhere.
 In 2005, Lake Kivu in the Democratic Republic of the Congo, 2,000 times larger than Lake Nyos, was also found to be supersaturated, and geologists found evidence that outgassing events around the lake happened about every thousand years.

 However, a study undertaken in 2018 and released in 2020 found flaws in the 2005 study, including a possible bias in the conversion of concentrations to partial pressures, to an overestimation of concentrations, or to a problem of calibration of sensors at high pressure.
 The 2020 study found that when these errors were accounted for, the risk of a gas eruption at Lake Kivu did not seem to be increasing over time.